About Us > Who We Are

 1822

-Catherine Depau, a free woman of color, divides her plantation on False River into a six-block subdivision containing 20 lots which is connected to the "new road".
+After Dr. Gougis' death, a portion of his property is transferred to Marie Catherine Depau, a free woman of color.
+She divides her plantation on False River into a six-block subdivision containing 20 lots which is connected to the old Chemin Neuf (St. Mary's Street today).

 A survey plat prepared by Pierre L’Hermite for Marie Catherine Depau, recorded in the Pointe Coupée Parish Conveyance Book, 1822.

 At the bottom (truncated), is la Fausse Rivière or False River.
-Chemin Neuf or New Road can be seen on the right of the image.
-Today, this road is known as St. Mary's Street.
+The old Chemin Neuf (St. Mary's Street today) can be seen on the right of the image.
 West of this road is a square structure drawn on lot № 6 which is the approximate location of present-day St. Mary of False River church.

 Source: Costello, Brian J. "Marie Catherine Depau dite la Fille Gougis: Foundress of the City of New Roads still officially unrecognized."
 Facebook, Pointe Coupee Parish Library II, 10 February 2025.
 Image has been lightly edited and colorized for clarity.